What is Stigma?

 The National Institute on Drug Abuse defines substance use stigma as a set of negative attitudes and stereotypes that can create barriers to treatment and make conditions worse.
 Although substance use disorders are chronic, treatable medical conditions, studies show people who have them often face stigma and discrimination in part because others do not understand these disorders or how they can be effectively treated.

-There are several forms of stigma, but the three most of us see often are:
+There are several forms of stigma, but the three most well-known forms are:

 The Words We Use Matter